mgiovani/ecoleta-nlw/README.md

 # Run
 $ make run

-# Expo will open, just scan the qrcode on terminal or expo page
+# Expo will open.
+Scan the QRcode on the terminal or expo page
 ```

 ## More Screenshots